JoshKardos/GolfGram/README.md

 # TuTour

-TuTour is an iOS application for studetns to find peer tutoring quickly.
+TuTour is an iOS social networking application for students to find peer tutoring efficiently.
+Tools used for this project include Swift 4, Xcode, Firebase, and Cocoapods.

 Alan Boo
 Josh Kardos